mrWh1te/Botmation/README.md

 ```

-You can provide "Task" functions, as separate `MationBot` bots, to the `cluster.queue()` method, so each bot can do its own thing.
-A complete working example is [available here](/src/examples/puppeteer-cluster.ts).
+You can provide "Task" functions, wrapping separate `MationBot` bots actions, to the `cluster.queue()` method, so each bot can operate individually.
+A complete working example is [available here](/src/examples/puppeteer-cluster.ts) running three bots concurrently.

 ## Manual Script Running